-Student: Emily Olson, Graduate Student in Materials Science & Engineering, University of Iowa
+Student: Emily Olson, Graduate Student in Materials Science & Engineering, Iowa State University

 Faculty Advisor: Dr. Shan Jiang and Dr. Greg Curtzwiler